A Note on Over- and Under-Representation Among Populations with Normally-Distributed Traits: Normal Distributions in Population Studies

-It is easy to see that the density functions of every two different normal distributions intersect either in exactly one or in exactly two distinct points.
+Clearly the density functions of every two different normal distributions intersect either in exactly one or in exactly two distinct points.
 Thus the density function of one of those two distributions is strictly larger than that of the other at all points greater than the larger of the two intersection points (or the unique one, if there is only one).
-This, in turn, implies that the proportion of that distribution is strictly larger than that of the other distribution from that point on, and thus that this distribution will be over-represented in the right tail.
+This, in turn, implies that the proportion of that distribution from that point on is strictly larger than that of the other distribution from that point on, and thus that this distribution will be over-represented in the right tail.
 In fact, much stronger conclusions hold, and it is the goal of this note to present a few of these.

 First, however, as will be seen in the next proposition, these points of intersection are easily obtained explicitly, and are recorded here for convenience; the proof follows from basic algebra.